ConfederacyOfGaia/Gaia/players-guide.md

 ***Races.*** Elf, Goliath, Human

 ### Artist

 You are a maker of beautiful things, possibly for sale.

+You can elect to be a Successful Artist in exchange for the feat at first level, and take additional starting funds of 10d4 x 10 gilders.
+(This stacks with Zephyran Nobility.)

 ***Skill Proficiencies.*** Insight, Performance.